sunnysideup/silverstripe-found-it-already/README.md

-# Infancy
+# Infancy takes patience - thank you for contributing

 Found-it-Already is under active development.
 There are lots of areas that we know need improvements.
 We do this in three ways:

 1. fix bugs
-2. simplify / standardise / shorten existing code
+2. simplify / standardise / shorten / document existing code
 3. add new features.

 This list also shows the priority of each of these work-streams.